-Shutterfly (SFLY) has nearly quintupled its annual revenue from $123 million in 2006 to $598 million in 2012.
+Shutterfly (NASDAQ:SFLY) has nearly quintupled its annual revenue from $123 million in 2006 to $598 million in 2012.
 It is the undisputed leader in monetizing a very powerful trend: online, photo-related printing and sharing.
 Additionally, it holds between a 51% and 52% market share in this burgeoning online retail market.

 Despite these facts, the stock has fallen 58% from its 2011 highs.
 Currently, the stock price sits at roughly $28 per share, just $13 over its IPO price of $15 back in 2006.
 Why the fall from grace?
 Shutterfly has definitely proven its ability to grow revenue.
 The price retreat represents a temporary lull in faith.
 This pause is not just due to Wall Street's horrible understanding of...